jundalisay/spblist/content/en/material/principles/part-1/chapter-03.md

 ---
 heading: "Chapter 3"
-title: "The Free Aether as the Medium of Aether (Moa)"
+title: "The Media of Aether (Moas)"
 # # date: 2020-01-31
 image: "/photos/idea.jpg"
-description: "The Medium of Aether or Moa is the crudest part of the aether"
+description: "The Media of Aether or Moas facilitate the effects of the aethereal layer"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/